dcos/dcos-docs/1.9/usage/managing-services/config-universe-service.md

 ---
-post_title: Advanced Configuration
-nav_title: Configuring
+post_title: Configuring Universe Services
-menu_order: 001
+menu_order: 002
 ---

 Each Universe service installs with a set of default parameters.
 You can discover the default parameters and change them as desired.